Best Rated in Toronto

 Hitotoki Bakery is spoken with reverence.
 The consensus?
 Delightful.
 Dangerously good if you’re into matcha, taro, or Japanese-inspired baked goods.
 Their pastries are the main event.
 Think pillowy-soft bagels with matcha-red bean filling, flan tarts, and matcha lava tarts.
 On the drink front, the lattes (especially taro and matcha) get a lot of love, though some customers have pointed out they are either too icy or not strong enough.
 Still, this grab-and-go bakery offers some of the best Japanese pastries in Toronto.

-Hitotoki Bakery Address
+Hitotoki Bakery Location

 25 Carlton St. Unit D, Toronto, ON M5B 1L4